• Skip to primary navigation

 Hold the truffle ball in one hand on a candy holder or a fork and spoon the melted candy coating or white chocolate with the other hand.
 Tap the excess coating back into the bowl.

-Hold the truffle ball in one hand on a candy holder or a fork and spoon the melted candy coating or white chocolate with the other hand.
+• Hold the truffle ball in one hand on a candy dipping tool or a fork and spoon the melted candy coating or white chocolate with the other hand.

 Coated in white chocolate and topped with green sprinkles, these bite-size Oreo cookie balls are easy to make and perfect for St. Patricks Day or Christmas.

-You can easily change the color of sprinkles on top of the truffles to match the occasion.
+Other holidays and dessert party ideas.
+You can easily change the color of sprinkles on top of these cream cheese Oreo truffles to match the occasion.
 Gold, green, and purple for Mardi Gras, red and green for Christmas, pastels for Easter, red/white/blue for Fourth of July, etc.

 Other Oreo cookie recipes you may love:

-If you love Oreo cookies, you will love my other recipes with Oreos!
+If you love Oreo cookies, you will love my other shortcut recipes with Oreos!

 • Cookies 'n Cream White Chocolate Fudge